 4. Vehicles Locked Out Due to Maintenance Issues

-Aligning with the principle outlined above, vehicles locked out to due to maintenance issues can put a dent in any enterprise’s wallet.
+Aligning with the principle outlined above, vehicles locked out to due to maintenance losses can put a dent in any enterprise’s wallet.
 In many regards, this will likely diminish productivity and also create a heavy burden on available vehicles to complete the project.
 As a result of this heavy burden, active vehicles are prone to be subjected to more maintenance costs and repairs.
 These expenditures directly impact profitability.

 Tom Reddon is a forklift specialist and blog manager for the National Forklift Exchange.
 He also sits on the Material Handling Equipment Distributors Association (MHEDA) Executive Dialogue team.
 Follow him on Twitter at @TomReddon.